|Tim Roufs||extended search|

 That's the way we live.
 We live that.
 Almost what we think comes true, if we're deep enough on it.

-I think they all feel good about it, those that carry this hide.
+I think they all feel good about it, those that carry these hides.
 They're happy.
 They're good-hearted.
 These Indians are good-hearted.
 They're kind to others.
 And they're respected.
-They're too good-hearted.
+They're too good-hearted, sometimes.
 We carry that hide for getting help to others.
 That hide is your reminder as you go.
 That's your reminder as you go, when you're out into the world.
 It's the same as a medal,(70) only this was living in life.
 It's nothing to fool with!
 It's nothing foolish.
 It's something you go by.
 You feel good about it.
 It makes you happy that you're able,(71) time and time, year after year.
 It makes me feel good.
 You feel good when you respect that.
 You feel good when you respect one another.

 It's the same thing when you carry that hide.
 All this happens when you carry that hide.
 Don't swear with that on you.
 It's the same thing.
 Watch your life!
 Be alert!
 And when you speak to your weasel, you'll be heard.
 That power's there.